mathewsa12/MinimumViableDataspace/README.md

 - Open the website of company1 (e.g. <http://localhost:7080>) and verify the existence of two assets in the section `Assets`.
-- Open the website of the company2 (e.g. <http://localhost:7081>) and verify six existing assets from all participants in the `Catalog Browser`.
+- Open the website of the bridge (e.g. <http://localhost:7081>) and verify six existing assets from all participants in the `Catalog Browser`.
     - In the `Catalog Browser` click `Negotiate` for the asset `test-document_company1`.
         - There should be a message `Contract Negotiation complete!
 Show me!` in less than a minute.